1st Grade Reading List

 When Alma Sofia Esperanza Josâe Pura Candela asks her father why she has so many names, she hears the story of her name and learns about her grandparents.

 Ten-year-old Ben Franklin finds working in his father's candle shop boring--he'd much rather be doing experiments.

-Reimagines the cycles of the moon as a mother bakes a Big Moon Cookie and, despite Mama's request to wait, Little Star begins nibbling at it every night.
+This story reimagines the cycles of the moon as Mama bakes a mooncake and Little Star begins nibbling it.